kevindharmawan/saas-backend/README.md

 This project's architecture follows the [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 The color code used in the diagram is the same as in the blog.

-### Application Inputs

-This layer, as the name suggest, is responsible for handling the inputs of the application.
+**Application Inputs.** This layer, as the name suggest, is responsible for handling the inputs of the application.
 The inputs can be a command line arguments, a file, or in this project's case, an HTTP request.
 The router will accepts the incoming requests and route said requests to the Presentation Layer.

-### Presentation Layer

-This layer is responsible for handling the incoming requests that are routed by the router.
+**Presentation Layer.** This layer is responsible for handling the incoming requests that are routed by the router.
 The Presentation Layer will parse and validate incoming requests and pass the data to the Application Layer.

-### Application Layer

-This layer is responsible for handling the business logic.
+**Application Layer.** This layer is responsible for handling the business logic.
 The Application Layer will use the data passed by the Presentation Layer to perform business logic.
 This layer also utilize the interfaces of the Data Layer (Dependency Inversion Principle) to read or write data.
 In Uncle Bob's blog, this part is called "use case", but I prefer to call it "service" because the name "use case" is commonly used in non-technical documents.

-### Data Layer

-This layer is responsible for communicating with data sources.
+**Data Layer.** This layer is responsible for communicating with data sources.
 The Data Layer will parse the data from the Application Layer in the form of Entities or Models to classes best fit for the Data Sources.
 The Data Layer will also parse the data from the Data Sources to Entities or Models to fit the Application Layer.
 This layer communicate with Data Sources using Dependency Inversion Principle.

-### Data Sources

-This layer is responsible for storing data.
+**Data Sources.** This layer is responsible for storing data.
 The Data Sources can be a database, a cache, a message broker, or a third-party (external) services.
 In this project, most of the Data Sources components, if not all, will come from libraries like Gorm and Stripe.
 That's why the Data Sources interfaces are not defined in this project, instead they are defined in the libraries.

 ## Getting Started